myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-21T03:35:10.049Z
 >
 > When handling union objects using Dart and freezed package

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-19T22:26:53.978Z
->
-> I've decided on a refactoring policy for my SDK for Dart/Flutter and will release a preview build as early as this weekend

----
 <!-- MY-BSKY_TIMELINE:END -->